ionic-team/ionic-docs/docs/api/footer.md

 import EncapsulationPill from '@components/page/api/EncapsulationPill';

 Footer is a root component of a page that aligns itself to the bottom of the page.
-It is recommended to be used as a wrapper for [toolbar](./toolbar), but it can be used to wrap any element.
+It is recommended to be used as a wrapper for one or more [toolbars](./toolbar), but it can be used to wrap any element.
 When a toolbar is used inside of a footer, the content will be adjusted so it is sized correctly, and the footer will account for any device safe areas.

 ## Basic Usage